 With a compact and simple design, the engraver looks nothing like the traditional engravers.
-It feels just like an everyday printer sitting on the table but has a whole lot of things going on inside.
+It feels just like an everyday printer sitting on the table but has many things going on inside.

-There is a highly powerful and smart laser module that can carve even metals, along with other materials like cardboard, wood, bamboo, leather, fabric, rubber, cement, acrylic, glass, stone, anode, and stainless steel.
+A compelling and smart laser module can carve even metals, along with other materials like cardboard, wood, bamboo, leather, fabric, rubber, cement, acrylic, glass, stone, anode, and stainless steel.
 This is way more than what a traditional machine can do.

 The precision of the laser will literally take you by surprise.
 Although everything seems small and simple, it really isn’t.
 The laser works at a precision of 0.05 mm and gives a 1,000 DPI resolution.
 It is truly magic once you see your finished work.

 And you’ll be left speechless once you find out how unbelievably easy it is to use the machine.
-All you need is to connect it up to your computer, upload the image or to draw you want to engrave, and the machine will take care of the rest.
+All you need is to connect it up to your computer, upload the image, or draw what you want to engrave, and the machine will take care of the rest.